Shopify/shopify-css-import/README.md

 This guide will allow you to define your own folder structure for your stylesheets while building Shopify themes.

-All styles will be created and maintained in a working directory from your theme's root folder.
-By using `@import` the files will be compiled to a master `theme.scss.liquid` file in your `/assets` directory.
+Stylesheets can be created and maintained in `css/` from your theme's root folder.

-Follow this guide to use the CSS @import function during your Shopify theme development.
+In the example `css/` folder there is a single `theme.scss.liquid` file that imports other stylesheets into it.
+Files starting with an underscore are not added to your `assets/` folder.

 You can use Grunt or Gulp to achieve the same effect.